unshiftio/liferaft/README.md

 `follower`          | Our state changed to follower.
 `candidate`         | Our state changed to candidate.
 `stopped`           | Our state changed to stopped.
+`heartbeat`         | The leader is about to send a heartbeat message.

 ---